Berlie Doherty: Awards

 Doherty won the annual Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject, both for Granny Was a Buffer Girl (Methuen, 1986) and for Dear Nobody (Hamilton, 1991).
 She was also a highly commended runner-up for Willa and Old Miss Annie (1994).
 No one has won three Carnegies.

 Granny was a Buffer Girl was also a runner up for the 1988 Boston Globe–Horn Book Award.
 Dear Nobody also won a 1994 Sankei Award in its Japanese edition and a 1991 Writers' Guild Award in its adaptation.
 The Guardian named it one of five "Classics for young teens" that were in print October 2001.

 Other awards include a Writers' Guild Award for Daughter of the Sea in 1997.

 In 2002, the University of Derby awarded Doherty an honorary doctorate.

 White Peak Farm won the 2004 Phoenix Award from the Children's Literature Association as the best English-language children's book that did not a major award when it was originally published twenty years earlier.
 The Phoenix Award is named for the mythical bird phoenix, which is reborn from its ashes, to suggest the book's rise from obscurity.
 According to WorldCat it is her third most widely held work in libraries, after Granny and Dear Nobody.

 Personal life

-Doherty lives with children's writer Alan Brown.
+Doherty lives with singer and songwriter Luis Jara.
 Her two daughters have both worked in collaboration with her: Janna Doherty illustrated Walking on Air and Tilly Mint and the Dodo; Sally set Midnight Man and Daughter of the Sea to music.